The Psychology of Colour in Furniture Design

 White: Cleanliness and Simplicity

-How to Use: White coffee tables or sofas create a crisp, open environment.
-White is often used in minimalist and contemporary design schemes to make spaces appear larger and more open.
+How to Use: White coffee tables, sofas, or white vases create a crisp, open environment.
+White is often used in minimalist and contemporary design schemes to make spaces appear larger, brighter, and more serene.

 Gray: Sophistication and Neutrality